 There you have it!
 Creamy, umami green goodness to have with you wherever you are.

 * Remember—refrigerate your Matcha after opening.
-The tea is sensitive to light, air, and heat, and will keep well for about 6 months before its flavors and color starts to dull.
+The tea is sensitive to light, air, and heat, and will keep well for about 6 months before its flavors and color start to dull.
 Fresh Matcha is the frothiest Matcha!
 Read more about caring for your tea here.